Special routes of U.S. Route 1: Cheraw truck route

 U.S. Highway 1 Truck (US 1 Truck) is a 3.230 mi truck route that bypasses most of the city of Cheraw, South Carolina, to the east.
 It is known as Cash Road, Second Street, and Front Street and is concurrent with US 52 Truck.
 It was established in 2002.

 West Grove alternate truck route

 U.S. Route 1 Alternate Truck (US 1 Alt.
 Truck) is a southbound truck route around a weight-restricted bridge that carries the southbound lanes of the US 1 freeway over Guernsey Road in West Grove, Pennsylvania, on which trucks over 36 ST and combination loads over 40 ST are prohibited.
 The route follows PA 841, Evergreen Street, the Baltimore Pike, and PA 796.

 Philadelphia alternate truck route

 U.S. Route 1 Alternate Truck (US 1 Alt.
 Truck) is a truck route around a weight-restricted bridge on US 1 over SEPTA's Cynwyd Line in Philadelphia, Pennsylvania, on which trucks over 36 ST and combination loads over 40 ST are prohibited.
-The route follows US 30 on Lancaster Avenue and Girard Avenue, Belmont Avenue, and a one-way pair along Belmont Avenue northbound and Conshohocken Avenue southbound.
+The route follows US 30 on Lancaster Avenue, Girard Avenue, Belmont Avenue, and a one-way pair along Belmont Avenue northbound and Conshohocken Avenue southbound.